 The rafting adventure will take place on the Pshavis Aragvi River: (15 km, 1.5 hrs, Currents II-III, minimum participants: 4).
 The activity is led by experienced guides who will give you the necessary instructions and will equip you with life jackets and helmets.

-After lunch, you will continue towards Tbilisi, where you spend the rest of the day relaxing and exploring the city, before meeting for the farewell dinner accompanied by a folk performance.
+After lunch, you will continue towards Tbilisi, where you spend the rest of the day relaxing and exploring the city.
+Overnight stay in hotel.

 Hiking details: 6 km/3 hrs.

 Accommodation: City Avenue Hotel 4* or similar.

 Tbilisi’s old town is a jewel worth exploring, and no trip to Georgia is complete without strolling along the cobblestoned alleys that reflect a long and complicated history, with periods under Persian and Russian rule.
 The town’s diverse architecture encompasses Eastern Orthodox churches, ornate art nouveau buildings and Soviet Modernist structures.
 Looming over it all are Narikala, a reconstructed 4th-century fortress, and Kartlis Deda, an iconic statue of the “Mother of Georgia.”

 During this walking tour, you will pass by ancient monasteries, old wooden buildings, and houses with beautiful architecture.
 You will take the cable-car up to the Narikala fortress, and you will stop at the sulfur baths district, exploring on the way the essence of this mountainous city and understanding why the Georgian culture has inspired so many famous writers, artists, and poets.

 Later, depending on your departure details, you will be transferred to the airport for your flight back home.

 Note: We recommend that your departure flights are in the evening.